Conspiracy Defense Attorney in Michigan

 Michigan’s Premier Conspiracy Defense Attorneys, Providing Expert, Aggressive Defense to Conspiracy Cases.
 When the opposition gets aggressive, we do not back down.
 We are not afraid to win.

 It takes a smart and experienced criminal defense attorney to understand conspiracy law and to show a conspiracy did not exist in a given case.
 Conspiracies are commonly charged when two or more defendants are charged with the same unlawful event, and many times are charged merely to enable the prosecutor to have a no-lose plea bargain built into the case.
 The prosecutor gets a plea of guilty as charged to the principal offense and agrees to dismiss the conspiracy charge, as opposed to being in the position of deciding whether to plead down a single charge to resolve the case.
-This is patently unfair, and LEWIS & DICKSTEIN criminal defense attorneys spot this ploy a mile away.
+This is patently unfair, and the criminal defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. spot this ploy a mile away.
 We attack the validity of a conspiracy charge head-on, to show the conspiracy charge has no foundation, hopefully obtaining a dismissal of the charge.
 Then we attack the main charge.

 What is the definition of Conspiracy?

 A conspiracy is where two or more persons plan and agree to commit an illegal act or plan and agree to perform a legal act in an illegal manner.
 Conspiracy is the agreement, not the doing.
 As long as the agreement is made, the crime is complete.
 Michigan does not require anything more to be done.
 The agreement and plan itself is the crime.

 What does “commit a legal act in an illegal manner” mean?